CQCL/pytket-docs/manual/manual_circuit.rst

     circ.Rx(0.6, 0).Rz(0.2, 1)
     circ.append(conj_dag)

-Generating the transpose of a unitary works similarly using :py:meth:`Circuit.transpose`.
+Generating the transpose of a unitary works similarly using :py:meth:`~pytket.circuit.Circuit.transpose`.

-.. note:: Since it is not possible to construct the inverse of an arbitrary POVM, the :py:meth:`Circuit.dagger` and :py:meth:`Circuit.transpose` methods will fail if there are any measurements, resets, or other operations that they cannot directly invert.
+.. note:: Since it is not possible to construct the inverse of an arbitrary POVM, the :py:meth:`~pytket.circuit.Circuit.dagger` and :py:meth:`~pytket.circuit.Circuit.transpose` methods will fail if there are any measurements, resets, or other operations that they cannot directly invert.

 ..
 Gradients wrt symbolic parameters